-The LT3791-1 uses an internal transconductance error amplifier whose $V{C}$ output compensates the control loop.
+The LT3791 uses an internal transconductance error amplifier whose V{C} output compensates the control loop.
 The external inductor, output capacitor and the compensation resistor and capacitor determine the loop stability.

 The inductor and output capacitor are chosen based on performance, size and cost.
-The compensation resistor and capacitor at $V_C$ are set to optimize control loop response and stability.
-For typical applications, a 10nF compensation capacitor at $V_C$ is adequate, and a series resistor should always be used to increase the slew rate on the $V_C$ pin to maintain tighter regulation of output current during fast transients on the input supply of the converter.
+The compensation resistor and capacitor at V_C are set to optimize control loop response and stability.
+For typical LED applications, a 10nF compensation capacitor at V_C is adequate, and a series resistor should always be used to increase the slew rate on the V_C pin to maintain tighter regulation of LED current during fast transients on the input supply of the converter.